-1. A day in My school: what being prosocial can give to an ordinary school day
+1. A day in my school: what being prosocial can give to an ordinary school day

-The school is a Community made of teachers, pupils, administrative personnel and naturally parents, all them have a role in education.
-What does it mean being educators and why the parameter that we know as pro-sociality plays a role?
+The school is a Community consisting of teachers, pupils, administrative personnel and naturally parents.
+All of them have a role in education.
+What does it mean to be an educator and why pro-sociality plays a role in educational process?
 Studies on cognitive psychology show that the Prosocial behaviour fosters positive traits for children and society.
-Furthermore encouraging the adoption of prosocial behaviours has a positive consequence the decreasing of undesirable social conflicts.
+Furthermore, encouraging the adoption of prosocial behaviours has positive effects on decreasing social conflicts.